Cheskieman/AWS-Configuration-with-SNS/README.md

 * Set up an SNS email notification to receive an email if and when an EC2 instance change takes place

-#### Instructions on how to both Detect and Remediate a Security Group that meets Non-Compliant criteria via rules set up in AWS Config
+#### Instructions on how to  Remediate a Security Group that meets Non-Compliant criteria via rules set up in AWS Config

 Create IAM Role to attach the remediation in AWS Config: